maximilionus/byedpictl/README.md

 ## Possible issues
 ### Random errors on execution
 `RTNETLINK answers: File exists` or any other similar messages on execution shall be ignored.
-The project is in very early state of development, so STDs redirection are not yet handled correctly.
+The project is in a very early state of development, so there's a lot of "garbage" output.

 ### Tunnel after suspend
 Tunneling **will** break after waking your PC from suspend (sleep) state.
 To restore the functionality you should run the command below:
 ```sh
 $ byedpictl tun restart
 ```